SerjeiMikailov/shellb/README.md

 ### -> shutdown

-SHUTDOWN - Just a shutdown but doesn't need args. (if you using windows or try to use in wsl maybe don't work)
+SHUTDOWN - Just a shutdown but doesn't need args. (if you are using windows or try to use in wsl maybe doesn't work)

 ### -> mkf